Gun Review: The Springfield Armory 1911 DS Prodigy

 With a little luck, my goal is to hopefully prove it out on the range as a reliable combat pistol, apply some modifications to it, and shuffle it into my every-day-carry rotation.

-Springfield Armory 1911 DS Prodigy - Unboxing Gallery
+Springfield Armory 1911 DS Prodigy - Unboxing

-Springfield Armory DS Prodigy - Detailed Overview
+Springfield DS Prodigy 1911 Overview

 The Springfield Armory DS Prodigy is a double-stack, 9mm, 1911 pattern pistol, with your choice of 5” and 4.25” barrels, that ships optic ready, and can be purchased with an optional Hex Dragonfly red dot optic included.